lamnhan066/isolate_manager/README.md

 final result = await isolateManager.compute('https://path/to/json.json');
 ```

-You can send even more times then `concurrent` because the plugin will queues the input data and sends it to free isolate later.
+You can send even more times than `concurrent` because the plugin will queue the input data and send it to a free isolate later.

-You can listen to the result as `stream`
+You can listen to the result as a `stream`:

 ``` dart
 isolateManager.stream.listen((result) => print(result));
 ```

-Build your widget with `StreamBuilder`
+Build your widget with `StreamBuilder`:

 ``` dart
 StreamBuilder(